 Self-awareness and social awareness enable us to leverage the benefits of a healthy mindset and relationships.
 When we increase our self-awareness, it illuminates those character traits we need to repair or replace.
 If you don’t know these defects exist, you cannot address them.

 For this reason, increasing self-awareness helps us navigate the complexities of relationships.
 Healthy relationships make life more meaningful.

 10) Sensory Learning Skills

 We have five senses which we can leverage along with our imagination to expedite learning.
 Many learning platforms are based on auditory and visual input.
-We can learn to augment this by using our imagination to add kinesthetic, taste and smells.
-The more connections we make to new information the easier it is to learn and to remember.
+We can learn to augment this by using our imagination to add kinesthetic, taste, and smell.
+The more connections we make to new information, the easier it is to learn and remember.

 Sensory learning is a subset of memory enhancement.
-When we emotion to the mix, we have a powerful learning system.
+When we emotion into the mix, we have a powerful learning system.

 “Perceptual learning then refers to an increase in the ability to extract information from the environment, as a result of experience and practice with stimulation coming from it.
 That the change should be in the direction of getting better information is a reasonable expectation, since man has evolved in the world and constantly interacts with it.
 Adaptive modification of perception should result in better correlation with events and objects that are sources of stimulation as well as an increase in the capacity to utilize potential stimulation.” — Gibson E.J.
 Century Psychology Series.
 Meredith Corporation; New York, NY: 1969.
 Principles of perceptual learning and development (2)

 It’s never too late to enhance the abilities of the mind.
 Pick the learning mode from the list above, which is your blind spot.
 If you can increase your blind spot, you increase your overall learning ability.
 When you learn, you improve your life.

 (2) Principles of perceptual learning and development: https://www.worldcat.org/title/principles-of-perceptual-learning-and-development/oclc/49911